clojure-emacs/clojure-ts-mode/README.md

 Currently, there is an [open PR](https://github.com/clojure-emacs/inf-clojure/pull/215) adding support for inf-clojure.

+### Why does `clojure-ts-mode` require Emacs 30?

+You might be wondering why does `clojure-ts-mode` require Emacs 30 instead of Emacs 29, which introduced the built-in Tree-sitter support.
+The answer is simple - the initial Tree-sitter support in Emacs 29 had quite a few issues and we felt it's better to nudge most people interested in using it to Emacs 30, which fixed a lot of the problems.

 ## License

 Copyright © 2022-2025 Danny Freeman, Bozhidar Batsov and [contributors][].